 In Wisconsin and beyond, veterinary technicians typically work not only in veterinary clinics and hospitals, but also in zoos, kennels, animal rescue centers, shelters, adoption non-profit organizations, farms, laboratories, biomedical (or pharmaceutical) research facilities, aquariums, and universities.

-In addition to popular job search websites such as LinkedIn, Monster, and Indeed, iHireVeterinary (2016) maintains current job postings at places such as the Wisconsin Veterinary Referral Center, Vein Clinics of America, Inc., the Wisconsin Humane Society, and Oak Creek Veterinary Care.
-Also, the Wisconsin Veterinary Technician Association (WVTA) has a job board with career opportunities at facilities including Tillie Lake Veterinary Clinic, Pulaski Veterinary Clinic, the University of Wisconsin School of Veterinary Medicine, the Compassionate Care Animal Clinic, Little Animal Hospital, Prairie Valley Associates, North Heights Veterinary Clinic, Globe University (Madison East), and Turtle Valley Equine Hospital.
+In addition to popular job search websites such as LinkedIn, Monster, and Indeed, iHireVeterinary maintains current job postings at places such as the Wisconsin Veterinary Referral Center, Vein Clinics of America, Inc., the Wisconsin Humane Society, and Oak Creek Veterinary Care.
+Also, the Wisconsin Veterinary Technician Association (WVTA) has a job board with career opportunities that may include facilities such as Tillie Lake Veterinary Clinic, Pulaski Veterinary Clinic, the University of Wisconsin School of Veterinary Medicine, the Compassionate Care Animal Clinic, Little Animal Hospital, Prairie Valley Associates, North Heights Veterinary Clinic, Globe University (Madison East), and Turtle Valley Equine Hospital.

 Finally, for vet techs in WI looking to enhance their job candidacy, resume, or salary prospects, one option is to pursue a specialization and become a veterinary technician specialist (VTS).
 There is an abundance of subfields distinguished by the National Association of Veterinary Technicians of America (NAVTA) such as dermatology, critical care, zoological medicine, equine nursing, anesthesia & analgesia, radiology, dentistry, and other niche areas.
 For a detailed look at how to get educated and become a VTS in these and other specializations, please check out the vet tech career page.